 There are three main ways in which complacency damages businesses:

-It causes you to ignore risks and pitfalls that being attentive would have otherwise caught
+It causes you to ignore risks and pitfalls that being attentive would have otherwise alerted you to the danger

 It causes you to ignore opportunities that would have allowed for growth